-To make your business successful, you need to come up with a simple, convenient, and useful website.
-Explore our 7 tips below to improve usability and attract more customers.
+To make your business successful, you need to develop a simple, convenient, and useful website.
+Explore our seven tips to improve usability and attract more customers.

 - Be consistent with your website design.
-Once you finish with the website speed, check if you are consistent in your layout, font, and color scheme to make a user feel more familiar and recognize your brand.
-Make sure to have the same layout across all pages, similar colors and fonts not to confuse customers.
+Once you finish with the website speed, check if you are consistent in your layout, font, and color scheme to make a user feel more comfortable and recognize your brand.
+Make sure to have the same layout across all pages, similar colors, and fonts not to confuse customers.

 - Come up with a mobile version.
 Now when the number of smartphone users worldwide has reached 3.8 billion, a responsive website is a must-have for every business.
-Since the majority of people browse the internet from smartphones and tablets, you need to ensure a seamless experience visiting your website: good speed, clear navigation, and easy-to-find CTAs.
-Also, don’t forget to use the same font and colors you have in your desktop version.
+Since the majority of people browse the internet from smartphones and tablets, you need to ensure a seamless website experience: good speed, clear navigation, and easy-to-find CTAs.
+Apart from that, don’t forget to use the same font and colors you have in your desktop version.

-- Leverage simple navigation layout.
-If you don’t want users to abandon your website without even exploring it, find a good, clear, and familiar navigation layout.
-Keep in mind that many customers have already got used to certain layouts, so you better use something simple, standard, and familiar to everyone.
+- Leverage a simple navigation layout.
+Find a good, clear, and familiar navigation layout if you don’t want users to abandon your website without even exploring it.
+Keep in mind that many customers have already gotten used to certain layouts, so you better use something simple, standard, and familiar to everyone.
 Your main goal here is to make visitors feel comfortable.
-That’s why consider leveraging a simple navigation bar at the top of the website that contains links to main pages.
+Consider leveraging a simple navigation bar at the top of the website that contains links to your main pages.

 - Arrange your content based on generally accepted rules.
-It’s critical to have good content in terms of customer satisfaction and SEO.
-So, create your content based on the accepted rules and SEO guidelines.
-Use clear, short, and sweet headings and subheadings to break the content into logical parts and make it look better for users, and let them perceive information easily.
+It’s critical to have quality content in terms of customer satisfaction and SEO.
+Therefore, create your content based on standard rules and SEO guidelines.
+Use clear and short and sweet headings and subheadings to break your content into logical parts and make it look better for users, and let them perceive information easily.

 - Ensure that your main features and benefits are visible.
-To let customers instantly gather information about your company, product, features, and benefits, create a section with this data and make it visible.
-You can use icons for features to attract customers’ attention.
+To let customers instantly gather information about your company, product, features, and benefits, create a section with this data, and make it visible.
+You can implement icons for your features to attract customers’ attention.